First-time homebuyers are being shut out of the market like never before - KVIA

 “For first-time homebuyers, the lack of affordability is playing a key role in holding them back from homeownership,” said Jessica Lautz, NAR’s vice president of demographics and behavioral insights.
 “They don’t have the equity that repeat buyers have for a down payment or to buy in cash.
 They have to save while paying more for rent, as well as student debt, child care and other expenses, and this year were facing increasing home prices while mortgage rates are also climbing.”

 The time period covered by the research, from July 2021 to June 2022, included some of the steepest home price increases, reaching a peak median home price of $413,800 this past June.
 Inventory, hampered by decades of underbuilding, was at record low levels, which kept the competition to buy a home frenzied and pushed prices higher.
-By April of this year, mortgage rates began to surge past the 5% mark, with rates now topping 7% as the Fed embarked on a series of interest rate hikes in order to tame inflation.
+By April of this year, mortgage rates began to surge past the 5% mark.
+But, after the Fed embarked on a series of interest rate hikes in order to tame inflation, they climbed to as high as 7% by late October.
+On Thursday, mortgage rates dipped slightly to 6.95%.

 Together these factors have made for one of the most challenging and least affordable housing markets in decades.